24 days of Hackage, 2015: day 15: IOSpec: testing IO; and some QuickCheck tricks

 the QuickCheck source code.
 For

-quality Unicode string generation, use quickcheck-unicode
+quality Unicode string generation, use quickcheck-unicode.

-If you haven’t seen coerce
+If you haven’t seen coerce from

 Data.Coerce